 Wind Ensemble offers young woodwind, brass and percussion players focused training for performing with an orchestral sound and in orchestral keys.
 Wind Ensemble accepts “non-orchestral” instruments such as saxophones, bass clarinet, and baritone.
 Often, students who join Wind Ensemble playing a non-orchestral instrument find they love GBYO so much that they learn an orchestral instrument such as bassoon, trombone, or clarinet, so that they can move into Concert Orchestra and beyond.
 GBYO offers free lessons for one year to these students.
 Wind Ensemble is conducted by Brian Miller.

-The GBYO Jazz Ensemble plays jazz classics with a “Big Band” sound.
-It contains four sections: saxophones, trumpets, trombones and rhythm (piano, bass, drums and guitar).
+The GBYO Jazz Ensembles play jazz classics with a “Big Band” sound.
+Each contains four sections: saxophones, trumpets, trombones and rhythm (piano, bass, drums and guitar), with a few French horns, clarinets and flutes included to add to the sound.
 Throughout the ‘thirties and ‘forties, and well into ‘seventies, there were big bands traveling the U.S. and indeed, the world, playing for concerts, dances and festivals.
-The GBYO Jazz Ensemble seeks to explore and perform repertoire from past and present in an integrated effort to keep this exciting musical medium alive and well.
-Jazz Ensemble meets after the other ensembles finish rehearsal.
+The GBYO Jazz Ensembles seek to explore and perform repertoire from past and present in an integrated effort to keep this exciting musical medium alive and well.
+Both Jazz Ensembles meet after the other ensembles finish rehearsal.
 Students who wish to audition for Jazz must be enrolled in one of the other GBYO ensembles.
-Jazz Ensemble is conducted by renowned jazz pianist Dr. Rex Cadwallader.
+Jazz Ensemble 1 is conducted by renowned jazz pianist Dr. Rex Cadwallader and is for more experienced musicians.
+Because of the popularity of GBYO’s Jazz program, a second Jazz Ensemble was created for the 2017-18 season.